Ethan4325/Maleria_Neural_Network/README.md

-# 🧠 Maleria Neural Network 🦟
+# 🧠 Malaria Neural Network 🦟

 Welcome to the Maleria Neural Network project!
 This repository hosts a deep learning model designed to help detect and analyze malaria — one of the world’s deadliest diseases — using neural networks and AI.